One of the world's most accredited stem cell banks

 The Medicines and Healthcare products Regulatory Agency regulates medicines,

 medical devices and blood components for transfusion in the UK.

-- Certification of GMP compliance for manufacturing, testing and quality assurance of cell treatment products
+Certification of GDP compliance for storage, import and export of medicinal products

 Cyber Essentials is a Government-backed, industry supported scheme independently verified by a qualified assessor.
 The scheme focuses on the following five key areas: